PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

   * The Alternative Php User Cache (APCU) driver.
 A memory cache for regular performances.
 * Arangodb **(Added in v9)**
   * A very high-performance NoSQL driver using a key-value pair system.
+  * :new: Is now a composer extension separated from the Phpfastcache core as of v9.2: `phpfastcache/arangodb-extension`
 * Cassandra
   * A very high-performance NoSQL driver using a key-value pair system.
 Please note that the Driver rely on php's Datastax extension: https://github.com/datastax/php-driver
+  * As of PHP an unofficial fork has been launched due to Datastax lack of maintenance: https://github.com/he4rt/scylladb-php-driver
 * Cookie **(REMOVED in v9)**
   * A cookie driver to store non-sensitive scalar (only) data.
 Limited storage up to 4Ko.
 * Couchbase **(REMOVED in v9)**